blumilksoftware/interns-2022c-internships/readme.md

 ```

 Browser testing will not work if you are running dev vite server.
-You have to build an application in development mode.
+You have to build an application in the development mode to be able to pass all tests.

 To do that, you can use the provided command:
 ```shell script